Top three nutraceuticals for cortisol management

 We have covered the effects of stress on the body in a previous article, but, here's a quick recap.

 When the body is under constant pressure, it doesn’t get the chance to switch off and heal.
-This continuous release of stress hormones, including cortisol, causes damage to the body and can lead to numerous of the modern-day ailments that we suffer from today.
+This brings a continuous release of stress hormones, including cortisol.
+This, in turn, causes damage to the body.
+This can lead to many of the modern-day ailments that we suffer from.

 Long-term effects of chronic stress and cortisol